tradlyplatform/marketplace-api/puffin-v2/docs/firebase.md

 3. From here you can find the access control ![fb-users](/img/fb-users.png)
 3. Add TradlyTeam email sent to you as owner ![fb-owner](/img/fb-owner.png)

+Note: Blaze plan is mandatory to deploy push notification for chat messages